 Off-the-wall but on-the-wall

-If you live somewhere that doesn’t require house numbers to all look the same (like they do here), why not take back something that will remind you of Prague every day?
+If you live somewhere that doesn’t require house numbers to all look the same (like they do in the Czech Republic), why not take back something that will remind you of Prague every day?
 You can buy enamel house numbers in hardware stores dotted around town.
 Available in red or blue (in case you’re wondering the blue are the ‘orientational’ and usually sequential.
 The red ones are for the building’s number in the area’s building registry (and usually have 3 or 4 digits).
 Sadly getting a street sign usually has a wait time as it needs to be ordered and made for you.

 Keep the receipts!